ThomAS122102RAY/Medical-Nuclei-Segmentation/pannuke_project GITHUB/README.md

 pip install -r requirements.txt
 ```
-NOTICE:PUT　THE FOLDER ON DESKTOP!
+NOTICE: PUT THE FOLDER IN DESKTOP FOLDER!

 Tested with Python 3.10+ and PyTorch 2.1+.
 For CUDA, install the matching `torch` build from the official instructions.